 pip install google-cloud-securitycenter

-To include the Cloud SCC Java library as a dependency in your project, select an artifact from the Maven repository.
+To include the Security Command Center Java library as a dependency in your project, select an artifact from the Maven repository.

 To download the Go library, run:

 To install the Node.js library, run:

 Using the SDK

 Review the guides for all the features that Security Command Center supports: